New York bride accused of faking cancer to fund wedding

 A New York bride accused of faking terminal cancer so she could raise money from sympathetic well wishers to pay for a dream wedding has been arrested and charged with fraud, authorities said on Tuesday.

 Jessica Vega, 25, faces six felony charges.
-She claimed to have only a few months to live and wanted to fulfil a wish to experience a dream wedding.
+She claimed to have only a few months to live and wanted to fulfill a wish to experience a dream wedding.

 New York Attorney General Eric Schneiderman, in a statement, said the woman had raised thousands of dollars with her cancer story, paying for a May 2010 wedding and a honeymoon to Aruba.
 After news of her plight spread, businesses such as a bridal dress shop and a restaurant donated to her cause.